 OpenIPC Downloads & Setup

 This page will explain how to setup your OpenIPC hardware to run Ruby.
-Recommended OpenIPC hardware is either the Sigmastar SSC338Q camera or the OpenIPC AIO air unit.
+Recommended OpenIPC hardware: cameras that use the Sigmastar SSC338Q SOC, like the Runcam unit, Emax unit, OpenIPC AIO air unit and any future cameras created by manufacturers with the same SOC.

 Advantages of using OpenIPC hardware as air unit on vehicles: